drhayes/pihole-blocklist/README.md

 # pihole-blocklist

-Personal blocklists for various purposes.
+Personal blocklists for various purposes made for use on the pihole.